 When a student's absences equal twice the number of weekly meetings of a class (equivalent amount of time for summer session), the student may be dropped for unsatisfactory attendance in the class by the instructor.

-Since attendance is not a valid measurement for Distance Education (DE) courses, a student may be withdrawn due to non-performance.
-A student should refer to his/her DE course plan for the instructor's policy.
+Since attendance is not a valid measurement for online courses, a student may be withdrawn due to non-performance.
+A student should refer to his/her online course plan for the instructor's policy.